 Racial Justice Lunch and Learn Meetings

 Children’s Institute began offering our staff voluntary Racial Justice Lunch and Learns in April 2020.
-To date, we have met over thirty times.
+To date, we have met over 35 times.
 Attendance has been consistent and strong; some staff attend regularly; others attend occasionally; we all have something to share and we are all learners.
-In recent months, we began inviting Children’s Institute Board Members, and our colleagues at Roc the Future and at Common Ground to join us as we work toward our personal and collective Cultural Humility goals.
+In recent months, we began inviting Children’s Institute Board Members, and our colleagues at Roc the Future and Common Ground to join us as we work toward our personal and collective Cultural Humility goals.
 With funding from the Greater Rochester Health Foundation, we are making the content and format of these learning sessions accessible to the community.

 Racial Justice Lunch and Learns are offered because they were easily doable within the workweek and help us move our organization forward.
 As Children’s Institute staff was striving to understand America’s, our organization’s, and our own personal history with racism, especially as it pertains to anti-Black racism, several of the Racial Justice offerings were selected to provide knowledge “building blocks.”
 Videos were chosen to highlight key issues, writers and leaders, or current events such as COVID-19, the killings of George Floyd and Daniel Prude, the Black Lives Matter protests, violence against Asians and Pacific Islanders, or the national response to Critical Race Theory.